Gamecocks in pro baseball

 Evan Marzilli, OF, Double-A Jackson (Arizona)

-Hitting .277 with three doubles, two homers and seven RBIs in 24 games.
-Has four stolen bases.
+Hitting .260 with four doubles, three homers and eight RBIs in 24 games.
+Has six stolen bases.

 Marcus Mooney, INF, Single-A Rome (Atlanta)

-Hitting .263 with three doubles and three RBIs in 21 games.
-Has one stolen base.
+Hitting .264 with three doubles and four RBIs in 25 games.
+Has two stolen bases.

 Peter Mooney, INF, Triple-A New Orleans (Miami)

-Hitting .156 with one triple, one homer and five RBIs in 24 games.
+Hitting .160 with one double, one triple, one homer and eight RBIs in 30 games.

 Joey Pankake, 3B, Single-A Advanced Lakeland (Detroit)

-Hitting .218 with three doubles, one homer and six RBIs in 16 games.
-Is currently on the disabled list.
+Hitting .200 with three doubles, one homer and six RBIs in 17 games.

 Michael Roth, LHP, Triple-A Sacramento (San Francisco)

-Is 2-3 with a 5.73 ERA in seven appearances, with four starts.
-Has 10 strikeouts and eight walks in 22 innings pitched.
+Is 2-3 with a 4.88 ERA in eight appearances, with five starts.
+Has 15 strikeouts and nine walks in 27 2/3 innings pitched.

 Max Schrock, SS, Double-A Midland (Oakland)

-Hitting .260 with two doubles, one triple, three homers and nine RBIs in 23 games.
-Has two stolen bases.
+Hitting .273 with four doubles, one triple, three homers and 13 RBIs in 29 games.
+Has three stolen bases.

 Joel Seddon, RHP, Double-A Midland (Oakland)